BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 Reproducing the failure in our example is easy, just run the script!

-If we think about the visualisation programs we are asserting our assumptions about the steps to got from the first state to the final state.
+If we think about the visualisation programs we are asserting our assumptions about the steps to go from the first state to the final state.
 In the _Given_, _When_, _then_ idiom this would represent the _When_, since we already know the _Given_ and _Then_ from our previous steps.

 > Add diagram.